PowerMizzou - Enter the Chamber

 Related{{ link.display_text }} |

-How many spots are left in the class and who might fill them for Barry Odom?
-The Chamber has a complete rundown.
+It is a big evaluation weekend for college basketball.
+Where are the Tiger coaches and who are they watching?
+We've got that news in The Chamber.

-Mizzou basketball also has a timetable on a decision for one of its top targets in 2020.
-Find out what's happening on that front in The Chamber.
+Mizzou picked up another big in-state commitment in football.
+What does the rest of the class look like and how many more local players might jump on board?
+The Chamber answers your questions.

 The Chamber is a feature intended for premium subscribers to PowerMizzou.com.
-If you are already a member, click here to get the latest news.
-If not, get your subscription started today!
+If you already have a subscription, click here for the latest recruiting insight.
+If not, get your membership started today.